The National Domestic Violence Hotline is available 24/7. You can chat online or call 1-800-799-7233.

 - Controlling behavior: This might take the form of controlling money, activities, friends, family, etc.

 Violence against a partner or a child is a crime in all states.
 While abuse mostly happens against girls and women, it can happen to boys and men.
-Abuse happens to people of all races, ages, incomes and religions.
+The National Coalition Against Domestic Violence reports that members of the LGBTQ community could be more likely to fall victim to domestic violence than heterosexuals.
+Abuse happens to people of all races, ages, incomes, and religions.
 People who are hurt by their partners, parents, or guardians do not cause the abuse.
 Alcohol and drugs do not cause abuse, although they can make the violence worse.

 Path to improved wellness